sajanv88/AbpVue/README.md

 ## What is this?

 This is a Vue UI for the [ABP Framework](https://abp.io/).
-We are just getting started it is not ready for production, However, you can use fork it with your own risk.
+I am just getting started it is not ready for production, But you can fork it at your own risk.
 We are using [Nuxt](https://nuxt.com/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Why Use ABP Vue?

-In the past we have used Angular and React for the ABP Framework.
-We have also used Blazor for the ABP Framework.
-We have not yet used Vue for the ABP Framework.
-Vue is a very popular framework and it is very easy to use.
-We are building this project to provide a Vue UI for the ABP Framework.
-We are also building this project to provide a reference for anyone who wants to build a Vue UI for the ABP Framework.
+In the past, we have used Angular and React for the ABP Framework.
+We have also used Blazor.
+However, I thought that having a Vue-based UI template for the ABP Framework would be a nice touch.
+Nuxt3 is a very popular framework and it is straightforward to use.
+I am building this project to provide a Vue-based UI for the ABP Framework.
+I am  also building this project to provide a reference for anyone who wants to build it in Nuxt3.

 ## LightHouse Score

 ## Goals

 The goal of this project is to provide a Vue UI for the ABP Framework.
 It will be a fully functional UI that can be used as a starting point for any ABP project.
-It will also be a reference for anyone who wants to build a Vue UI for ABP.
-We will try to implement all the features of the ABP Framework Open Source Application.
+It will also be a reference for anyone who wants to build a Vue-based UI for the ABP framework.
+I will try to implement all the non-commerical ABP Framework  application features.

 ## Features